KyrianOnwe/phase-2-horror-movie-database/README.md

 ![Image](./src/images/watched.gif)
 3. Once movie details are available in the "Movies" page, clicking (or tapping) will move the data to the "Watched Movies" page.
 Once a film is added to the database, it can not be easily removed.

+## Troubleshooting
+Upon running `npm start`, some users have encountered [].
+To resolve this issue, please navigate to the app directory in your terminal and run `npm i react-scripts`.
+Allow the code to finish, then run `npm start` again.

 ## References:
 - https://wallpaper-house.com/wallpaper-id-427296.php
 - https://wallpaper-house.com/wallpaper-id-424845.php